elmtree-askmo/cloudcannon-app/content/learn/sociology/how-did-postwar-urban-policies-address-urban-renewal-and-redevelopment.md

 url: /learn/sociology/questions/how-did-postwar-urban-policies-address-urban-renewal-and-redevelopment
 score: -1.0
 related_article1:
-    id: 168961
+    id: 168963
-    title: What were the main factors contributing to urban decline in the early 20th century?
+    title: >-
+        In what ways was blight perceived as a public danger in terms of real estate values and city security?
     subject: Sociology
-    url: /learn/sociology/questions/what-were-the-main-factors-contributing-to-urban-decline-in-the-early-20th-century
+    url: /learn/sociology/questions/in-what-ways-was-blight-perceived-as-a-public-danger-in-terms-of-real-estate-values-and-city-security
 related_article2:
-    id: 168966
+    id: 168963
-    title: How do racialized economic systems perpetuate white privilege and anti-black racism in urban contexts?
+    title: >-
+        In what ways was blight perceived as a public danger in terms of real estate values and city security?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-racialized-economic-systems-perpetuate-white-privilege-and-antiblack-racism-in-urban-contexts
+    url: /learn/sociology/questions/in-what-ways-was-blight-perceived-as-a-public-danger-in-terms-of-real-estate-values-and-city-security
 related_article3:
     id: 168972
+    title: >-
-    title: How does neoliberal urbanism influence the privatization of public tasks related to blight removal?
+        How does neoliberal urbanism influence the privatization of public tasks related to blight removal?
     subject: Sociology
     url: /learn/sociology/questions/how-does-neoliberal-urbanism-influence-the-privatization-of-public-tasks-related-to-blight-removal
 related_article4:
+    id: 168962
+    title: >-
+        How did post-WWII deindustrialization impact urban neighborhoods?
+    subject: Sociology
+    url: /learn/sociology/questions/how-did-postwwii-deindustrialization-impact-urban-neighborhoods
+related_article5:
     id: 168973
+    title: >-
-    title: What is the relationship between socioeconomic structures and urban spaces in terms of wealth distribution?
+        What is the relationship between socioeconomic structures and urban spaces in terms of wealth distribution?
     subject: Sociology
     url: /learn/sociology/questions/what-is-the-relationship-between-socioeconomic-structures-and-urban-spaces-in-terms-of-wealth-distribution
-related_article5:
-    id: 168968
-    title: How have the origins of blight transitioned from agricultural to urban contexts?
-    subject: Sociology
-    url: /learn/sociology/questions/how-have-the-origins-of-blight-transitioned-from-agricultural-to-urban-contexts
 ---

 &nbsp;